Variable Cylinder Management: Lawsuit

 In 2013, Honda agreed to settle the lawsuit involving 1.6 million vehicles with V-6 engines with VCM technology.
-The Settlement between Honda and more than 1.87 million consumers included certain Honda vehicles with 6-cylinder engines with Variable Cylinder Management (“VCM-2”) purchased or leased between 2008 and 2013 including the Honda Accord (2008-2012), Honda Odyssey (2008-2013), Honda Pilot (2009-2013), Honda Accord Crosstour (2010-2011), and Honda Crosstour (2012).
+The Settlement between Honda and more than 1.87 million consumers included certain Honda vehicles with 6-cylinder engines with Variable Cylinder Management (“VCM-2”) purchased or leased between 2008 and 2013 including the Honda Accord (2008-2012), Honda Odyssey (2008-2013), Honda Pilot (2009-2013), Honda Accord Crosstour (2010-2011), Honda Crosstour (2012).
 The settlement included a warranty extension for a period of eight years to cover Engine Misfire repairs.
 In addition, the settlement included full reimbursement to settlement class members who submitted proof of payments for repairs or parts involving diagnostic trouble codes (“DTC”) P0301, P0302, P0303, or P0304.

 Post-Lawsuit

 Customers continued to experience engine misfires and spark plug fouling on Honda vehicles equipped with VCM sold after the settlement.
 On June 17, 2025, American Honda announced another warranty extension for certain 2013-2015 Pilot and 2013-2017 Odyssey vehicles.